levina23/python-code-challenge1/README.md

     Returns:
         str: The time in 24-hour format as a four-digit string.
     """
-# python-code-challenge2
+    # Your implementation here
-Description
+    # Convert hour to 24-hour format considering the period
+    # Format the time as a four-digit string (HHMM)
+    # Return the formatted time
+Challenge 2: Exactly Two Positive Integers

+Description:
-This challenge revolves around creating a Python function that assesses whether exactly two out of three given integers are positive.
-You're required to check the positivity of each integer and determine if the count of positive integers is exactly equal to two.
+This challenge revolves around crafting a Python function that evaluates whether exactly two out of three given integers are positive.
+Your objective is to inspect each integer and ascertain if the count of positive integers among the three is precisely two.

-# functionality
+Functionality:
 def exactly_two_positive(a: int, b: int, c: int) -> bool:
     """
     Checks if exactly two out of three integers are positive.